mongodb/docs/source/administration/backups.rst

 With Journaling
 ~~~~~~~~~~~~~~~

-If your system has a snapshot capability and ``mongod`` instance has
+If your system has a snapshot capability and :option:`mongod` instance
-journaling enabled then you can use any kind of file system or
+has journaling enabled then you can use any kind of file system or
 volume/block level snapshot tool to create backups.

 .. note::